headhunter45/LibNBT/README.md

 I didn't see a way to add more licenses but you can also use the source under cc-by-sa.

 I'll update if there are bugs, but this is pretty much done.

+# Usage
+The api is pretty obvious, but here's a head start.

+If you want to load from a file use the static method TagCompound.ReadFromFile(filename).
+If you want to safe to a file use the instance method TagCompound.WriteToFile(filename).

+Also for streams use TagCompound.Write and AbstractTag.Read.